 But don’t my appliances come with a warranty of their own?

 They sure do!
 But if you read the small print, most warranties are only valid if the machine or appliance malfunctions, or if there’s a technical problem.
 If there’s a sudden power outage causing your 10-year-old AC to breakdown,—you can’t rely on your warranty.
-However, you may have coverage under EBC.
+However, you may have coverage under Equipment Breakdown Coverage.

 If your equipment stops working because it’s been badly maintained, it won’t be covered.
 Just like other Lemonade endorsements, we won’t always cover damage resulting from erosion, rusting or leaking.
 So it’s just as important to keep up with general home maintenance.

-If you’re adding EBC to your renters policy with Lemonade you’ll pay around $2/month extra on your policy (approx $24/year) and with homeowners or condo insurance you’ll pay around $3/month ($36/year).
-Lemonade will be rolling out EBC in the next couple of months in some (but not all) states, so watch this space.
+If you’re adding Equipment Breakdown Coverage to your renters policy with Lemonade you’ll pay around $2/month extra on your policy (approximately $24/year) and with homeowners or condo insurance you’ll pay around $3/month ($36/year).

 If your appliances are damaged during a fire or windstorm, your homeowners insurance policy might cover the cost of replacing them.
 However, it’s unlikely that your homeowners policy provides coverage if your appliances break because of an electronic or mechanical failure.
-There’s where EBC comes in — if you’ve added this endorsement to your policy, you may have coverage up to $100,000 – and for a cost of as low as $36 dollars per year, that’s a pretty good deal.
+There’s where Equipment Breakdown Coverage comes in.
+If you’ve added this endorsement to your policy, you may have coverage up to $100,000, and for a cost of as low as $36 dollars per year, that’s a pretty good deal.

 What about a deductible?

-Your deductible, aka the amount deducted from your future claims, is a fixed $500—applied to every EBC claim.
+Your deductible, aka the amount deducted from your future claims, is a fixed $500—applied to every Equipment Breakdown Coverage claim.